Curaçao: Military

 Two Dutch naval bases, Parera and Suffisant, are located on the island of Curaçao.
 Officers of the Arubaanse Militie complete additional training on Curaçao.
+The Curaçao Volunteer Corps is also stationed at the Suffisant Naval Barracks.

 On the west side of Curaçao International Airport are hangars for the two Bombardier Dash 8 Maritime Patrol Aircraft and two AgustaWestland AW139 helicopters of the Dutch Caribbean Coast Guard.
 Until 2007, the site was a Royal Netherlands Navy air base which operated for 55 years with a wide variety of aircraft, including Fireflies, Avengers, Trackers, Neptunes, Fokker F-27s, P-3C Orions, Fokker F-60s and several helicopter types.
-After the political decision to sell off all Orions, the air base wasn't needed anymore.
+After the political decision to sell off all Orions, the air base was not needed anymore.

-The west end of the airport is a USAF Forward Operating Location (FOL).
-The base hosts Airborne Warning And Control System (AWACS), cargo aircraft, aerial refueling planes, and reconnaissance aircraft.
-Until 1999, the USAF operated a small fleet of F-16 fighters from the FOL.
+The west end of the airport is a United States Air Force (USAF) Forward Operating Location (FOL).
+The base hosts airborne early warning and control systems (AWACS), cargo aircraft, aerial refueling planes, and reconnaissance aircraft.
+Until 1999, the USAF operated a small fleet of F-16 fighter aircraft from the FOL.
 The PAE corporation runs base operations at the FOL.